tebe6502/mad-pascal-en-mkdocs/docs/essential-libraries.md

     uses crt, sysutils;

-The 'SYSTEM' module is added to the 'USES' list by default and compiled first.
+The `SYSTEM` module is added to the `USES` list by default and compiled first.

 ## [SYSTEM](http://mads.atari8.info/library/doc/system.html)